Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 • Shorten the time required to confirm a clinical diagnosis of Cryptococcus infection.

-• Ensure that pets are free of this fungus
+• Help ensure that pets are free of this fungus

 • Early prevention of spread of this fungus